The Pros and Cons of Self-publishing

-The number of books published a month is rocketing on Amazon (now 204,000 in the last 30 days).
-And Amazon, being 90% of books sales, is changing the landscape beyond reliable prediction.
+The number of books being published on Amazon is rocketing (over 350,000 in the last 30 days).
+And Amazon, being 90% of books sales, has changed the publishing landscape.
 The increase is predominantly down to self-published authors.

-But is it worth becoming one – or going the traditional route?
+But is it worth becoming one – or still going the traditional publisher route?

-It’s one of the most common questions I get asked, and the answer isn’t straight forward.
-So in an attempt to clear the muddy waters, here’s what you need to know.
-Of course, in twelve months, some of these may change.
-I’ll try to keep the list updated.
+It’s one of the most common questions I get asked.
+So to clear the muddy waters, here’s what you need to know.

-If you’re with a publisher, they have the ultimate say over the content of your book.
+If you’re with a publisher, they have the ultimate say over everything to do with your book: The words, ideas, jacket and book quality.
 They have editors and proof-checkers directing you to make changes, potentially compromising your voice and creativity.

 CON – You will pay for everything

 This is editing, proofing, formatting, printing, jacket design (and some marketing).
-This can cost thousands of pounds.
+This can cost thousands of pounds to do a professional job.
 It’s the reason many self-published authors skimp, or not get them done at all.
 This effects the quality of the writing and book design, hitherto, sales and chances of success.
 Publishers foot this bill.

 PRO – You don’t have a contract to worry about